marksteele/blog/content/post/3d-printing-safety-fire-detection-relay.md

 Not.
 Cool.

-So I fixed the fundamental design flaw by installing a mosfet to route the power for the heated by, bypassing the motherboard:
+So I fixed the fundamental design flaw by installing a mosfet to route the power for the heated bed, bypassing the motherboard:

 ![null](/images/img_1162.jpg)